bojanmilevski/confie/README.md

 - Option to deploy a system backup from a remote repository.
 This is great for when you reinstall your system.
 - Ability to make time-based backups.
 This marks your repos with a timestamp.
-- Differently named backups for a single preset.
+- Differently named backups for a single group.
 - Except the configuration files, no other files are required for `confie` to work.
 - Integrates with `cronie`.